-Division III schools stress academics over athletics.
-Athletes at these schools are not awarded scholarships to attend college.
+Division III schools stress academics over athletics, and athletes at these schools are not awarded scholarships to attend college.
 Division III assistant football coaches have the job of teaching a part of the football team skills and strategies to win a game.
 These assistants may also check the equipment and scout for new recruits.
 These assistant coaches are paid on a much smaller scale due to the smaller emphasis placed on athletics at Division III schools.

 Assistant football coaches at Division III schools typically get their training from having played football at some level in the past.
 By playing the game professionally or at the college level, they learned the basic rules and skills necessary to assist in coaching.
-These coaches are also usually required to have obtained a bachelor's degree at an accredited school.
-The degree can be in anything but usually it is in an area related to coaching such as physical education.
+A D3 football coach salary is not nearly as high as that of a head coach, but theoretically, these supporting staff members have fewer responsibilities.

 Video of the Day